 Which individuals spend more time in the front of the group?

 We found the proportion of time spent by each status in the front half of the group relative to direction of travel to be relatively variable between groups (figure 3).
-In 3 out of the 5 groups (HM2017, HM2019 and NQ201), the dominant female spent a much greater fraction of time in the front than any other individuals.
-In L2019, 6 individuals spent slightly more time in the front than the dominant female, even though she was overall more often than not in the front.
+In 3 out of the 5 groups (HM2017, HM2019 and NQ201), the dominant female spent a much greater proportion of time in the front than any other individuals.
+However, in L2019, 6 individuals spent slightly more time in the front than the dominant female, even though she was overall more often than not in the front.
 In ZU2021, the dominant female was by far the individual spending the highest proportion of time in the back half of the group.
-The dominant male was rather more in the back half of the group, except in L2021.
-No overall trend seems to emerge for other statuses.
+In all groups except L2021, the dominant male was usually in the back half of the group.
+There were no overall trends for the other statuses.